-You did the holiday season up right with awesome gifts and amazing food.
+You did the holiday season upright with awesome gifts and fantastic food.
 But, oops, you didn’t set funds aside for New Year’s Eve and now you’re broke as a joke.
 No need to despair or to resign yourself to watching the ball drop alone on your couch.
-Swing into action now and check out these New Year’s Eve ideas to salvage a celebration worthy of ringing 2014 in right, while still sticking to your budget.
+Swing into action now and check out these New Year’s Eve ideas to salvage a celebration worthy of ringing in the right, while still sticking to your budget.

 1. Attend a Local Fireworks Display

 Check your local news listings for fireworks displays in your area.
 If there is one scheduled for New Year’s Eve, most of your planning is done.
 All you need is to gather a few friends, folding chairs and some snacks.
 If you want the best sightlines, plan to arrive early and make it an all-day event.
 If you’re more concerned with sharing the ambiance with a few thousand of your best new friends than with getting the absolute best view, then you can relax at your place beforehand and show up closer to midnight.

 2. Participate in a Local “First Night” Celebration

 If you have kids or don’t like the idea of dealing with hordes of holiday drunks, consider participating in a local “First Night” celebration.
 Towns large and small host these family-friendly, largely alcohol-free affairs to ring in the New Year by promoting a sense of shared community.
 You’ll find plenty of tasty treats along with a variety of entertainment, including musical acts, demonstrations and other interactive offerings.